 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-Whether you want to consolidate debt, finance a major expense or access funds for another financial need, both a home equity loan and a personal loan could work.
+Whether you want to consolidate debt, finance a major expense or access cash for another financial need, you could compare a home equity loan versus a personal loan as potential financing options.
 Both loan types typically come with fixed interest rates and fixed payments over a set repayment term.

 - Origination fees

 Personal loans tend to have higher interest rates than home equity loans because they’re unsecured loans (not backed by collateral), which means they’re riskier for lenders.
 The average interest rate on a personal loan is 8.83% for borrowers with a credit score of at least 760.
 In addition to paying the interest rate, you may have to pay an origination fee ranging from 1% to 8% of the loan amount.

 Personal loan repayment terms typically range from two to seven years.
 Plus, outlier lenders, such as LightStream, can issue personal loans with terms topping out at 12 years.
 For longer-term borrowing, a home equity loan likely makes more sense: These have terms ranging from five to 30 years.
 But if you sell your home before the term is up, you’ll need to pay off the loan in full with the proceeds of the sale.

 Home equity loan borrowing amounts are usually limited to 85% of the equity you have in your home.
 But other factors — such as your income, credit history and your home’s value — can come into play.
 That said, borrowing limits could be up to hundreds of thousands of dollars if you have the equity and income to repay the loan.